 Teachers: Update the strategy for the recruitment, deployment, retention and motivation of teachers so that a sufficient number is available for each age-group/level/grade/subject/stream, respecting pupil-teacher ratio standards.
 Expand teacher training college capacity.
 Devise and implement campaigns to revalorize the public perception of the profession.

 School Environment: Ensure schools are adequately endowed with infrastructure, facilities, and equipment to be safe, inclusive and child-friendly.
 Ensure sufficient such facilities are available to respond to demand.
-Develop a KAP (Knowledge-Attitudes-Practice) strategy to improve staff attitudes towards pupils, with special consideration for children from marginalized groups and girls, to make the learning atmosphere more appealing, reducing non-attendance and dropout.
+Develop a KAP (Knowledge-Attitudes-Practice) strategy to improve staff attitudes towards pupils, with special consideration for children from marginalized groups and girls, to make the learning atmosphere more appealing, reducing non-attendance and dropout.Integrate gender-senstive and child-friendly approaches into teacher training programs.

 Demand-Side Factors: Support the provision of a support package to all pupils in pre-primary and primary schools to lessen the actual cost of schooling.
 Collaborate with LGA’s to implement cost-reduction/compensation/incentive mechanisms to attract the pupils from families in greatest financial difficulty to school and retain them, including through cash-transfers, direct subsidies or school feeding programs.
-Develop inclusive approaches to cater for children with special needs or from marginalized groups..Carry out IEC campaigns to overcome socio-cultural demand-side barriers to full access and participation.
+Develop inclusive approaches to cater for children with special needs or from marginalized groups, including support and training for teachers on inclusive approachesCarry out IEC campaigns to overcome socio-cultural demand-side barriers to full access and participation.

-Postbasic Learning Opportunities: Mobilize additional funds, political will and community participation to increase the capacity of youth, adult and non-formal education to provide diverse quality, relevant, flexible and recognized learning opportunities, including in literacy and domestic and productive skills through ICBAE programs, and reducing regional disparities.
+Post-basic Learning Opportunities: Mobilize additional funds, political will and community participation to increase the capacity of youth, adult and non-formal education to provide diverse quality, relevant, flexible and recognized learning opportunities, including in literacy and domestic and productive skills through ICBAE programs, and reducing regional disparities.

 Quality and Learning